rosericazondekon/blog/content/posts/rnaseq-read-align-quant.md

 ```

 #### 4.2.2.
 Alignment
-This step has to be done for each individual FASTQ file.
+This step has to be performed for each individual FASTQ file.

 **This step may take a long time!**